SonNguyen25/EquipmentManagementSystem/README.md

 - Streamlined equipment loaning processes for the Art Department
 - Front-end GUI designed using Java Swing for students
 - Database connectivity through Microsoft SQL Server Management Studio

+### Student Features:

+- **Rental Screens:** Intuitive screens for students to view and request available equipment for loan.

+- **Calendar Integration:** A calendar feature allowing students to choose loan dates conveniently.

+- **Loan History:** Detailed history of previous equipment loans for students to track their usage.

+- **Availability Indicator:** Real-time availability status of equipment to assist students in making informed choices.

+- **Email Reminders:** Automated email notifications sent to students as a reminder to return equipment on time, implemented using Java Mail API.

+### Teacher/Admin Features:

+- **Equipment Management:** Teachers can easily add or remove equipment from the system, ensuring an up-to-date inventory.

+- **Email Notifications:** Teachers can notify students via email, enhancing communication for important announcements and updates.

 ### Requirements
 - Java Development Kit (JDK)